namobuddha/polyfusion/README.md

 > To install **node.js** in your platform: [Click here](http://nodejs.org/)

 > Make sure you install bower.
+> > Installing bower gives excess to some private repositories using some SSH encryption.
+This is different then accessing some public repositories.

 Windows user in command prompt::